P站视频

 Chemotherapy

-Studies are being done to find new drugs and drug combinations that might work better, as well as having less serious side effects.
+Researchers are now looking for new chemo drugs and drug combinations that might work better, as well as have fewer side effects.

-Researchers are also testing oral (by mouth) forms of azacitidine and decitabine, which might be easier for patients to take.
+Researchers are also testing oral (by mouth) forms of these drugs, which might be easier for patients to take.
+One of these, Inqovi (decitabine with cedazuridine), is already being used.

-Targeted therapy drugs work differently from standard chemotherapy drugs.
+Targeted drugs work differently from standard chemotherapy drugs.
 They affect specific parts of cancer cells that make them different from normal, healthy cells.
-Targeted drugs might work in some cases where chemotherapy doesn’t, and they tend to have different (and sometimes less severe) side effects.
-Targeted drugs are now part of the treatment for many types of cancer, and they are being studied for use in MDS as well.
+Targeted drugs might work in some cases where chemo doesn’t, and they tend to have different (and sometimes less severe) side effects.

-Many other targeted therapy drugs are now being studied as well.
+Many other targeted therapy drugs are now being studied for use against MDS as well.

 More general information on this type of treatment can be found in Targeted Therapy.